 Seeing the check engine light on the dashboard is the last thing car owners want to see.
 A check engine light is illuminated for a number of reasons, one of which is the P0029 OBD-II trouble code.
 So, what does the P0029 code mean and how bad is it?

-In this blog post, I will be talking about what does the P0029 OBD-II trouble code mean, how to diagnose it, how to fix it, and is it safe to drive with that code.
+In this blog post, I will be talking about what the P0029 OBD-II trouble code means, how to diagnose it, how to fix it, and whether is it safe to drive with that code.

 What Does The P0029 OBD-II Trouble Code Mean?

 P0029 is a generic OBD-II trouble code that is defined as Exhaust Valve Control Solenoid Circuit Range/Performance (Bank 2) and is triggered when the powertrain control module(PCM) detects a fault in the electro-hydraulic control system of the variable valve timing (VVT), or variable camshaft system (VCS).
 Bank 2 indicates the side of the engine opposite that contains cylinder number one on engines with two cylinder heads.

 The exhaust solenoid is in charge of controlling the opening and closing of the exhaust valves that allow for exhaust gases to flow out of the engine and into the catalytic converter.
 The opening and closing of the exhaust valves are done by applying a ground signal that moves a plunger into contact with spring-loaded metal contacts and closes them together.